awsdocs/aws-dynamodb-encryption-docs/doc_source/concepts.md

 The material description that the [cryptographic materials providers](#concept-material-provider) \(CMPs\) return is known as the *actual material description*\.
 It describes the actual values that the CMP used when it assembled the cryptographic materials\.
 It usually consists of the requested material description, if any, with additions and changes\.

 **Material Description Attribute**
-The *actual material description* is stored in a `Material Description` attribute in the encrypted item\.
-The CMP uses the values in the attribute to generate the cryptographic materials required to verify and decrypt the item\.
+The client saves the actual material description in the *material description attribute* of the encrypted item\.
+The material description attribute name is `amzn-ddb-map-desc` and its value is the actual material description\.
+The client uses the values in the material description attribute to verify and decrypt the item\.

 ## DynamoDB Encryption Context<a name="encryption-context"></a>